jeanjerome/VoiceGenMeeting/README.md

 **VoiceGenMeeting** is a command-line tool that generates synthetic meeting audio from a simple text-based transcript, assigning a unique voice to each speaker.
 It's ideal for testing transcription, meeting analysis, or speech recognition tools.

-This project is powered by [**OuteTTS**](https://github.com/edwko/OuteTTS), an open-source text-to-speech engine built on top of llama.cpp and Transformers.
+This project is powered by [**Kokoro**](https://huggingface.co/hexgrad/Kokoro-82M), an open-weight text-to-speech model with 82 million parameters, delivering high-quality and efficient synthetic voices.

 ## Features